Santa María (ship): Shipwreck

 With three masts, Santa María was the slowest of Columbus' vessels but performed well in the Atlantic Ocean crossing.
 Then on the return trip, on 24 December (1492), not having slept for two days, Columbus decided at 11:00 p.m. to lie down to sleep.
 The night being calm, the steersman also decided to sleep, leaving only a cabin boy to steer the ship, a practice which the admiral had always strictly forbidden.
 With the boy at the helm, the currents carried the ship onto a sandbank, running her aground off the present-day site of Cap-Haïtien, Haiti.
 It sank the next day.
 Realizing that the ship was beyond repair, Columbus ordered his men to strip the timbers from the ship.
-The timbers were later used to build a fort which Columbus called La Navidad (Christmas) because the wreck occurred on Christmas Day, north from the modern town of Limonade (see map, and the photograph).
+The timbers were later used to build a fort which Columbus called La Navidad (Christmas) because the wreck occurred on Christmas Day, north from the modern town of Limonade.

 Santa María carried several anchors, possibly six.
 One of the anchors now rests in the Musée du Panthéon National Haïtien (MUPANAH), in Port-au-Prince, Haiti.

 On 13 May 2014, underwater archaeological explorer Barry Clifford claimed that his team had found the wreck of Santa María.
 In the following October, UNESCO's expert team published their final report, concluding that the wreck could not be Columbus's vessel.
 Fastenings used in the hull and possible copper sheathing dated it to the 17th or 18th century.